TechSavantis/polisparalela/site/content/thinks/tomangos-new-brand-identity.md

 ### 2. Establishing the shape of the graphic device

-We liked the idea of developing a Tomango "t" and here you can see how the circles were worked up to resemble this outline shape.
+We liked the idea of developing a Polis Paralela "t" and here you can see how the circles were worked up to resemble this outline shape.

 ![](images/blog/brand-identity-4.jpg "The “t” was developed by colouring a section of the overlapping circles.")